Inventory Management · Norwich

 Exactly what you get

 Inventory software that knows each batch's origin, harvest date, shelf life, and destination, so it drives first-expiry-first picking, flags stock about to spoil, and carries traceability from field to supermarket pallet.
 Stock committed to a specific order stays distinct from general inventory, and scales and scanners feed accurate intake weights.
-It syncs with your ERP software, accounting software, and warehouse management system so the whole operation works from one stock truth, and it feeds business intelligence dashboards so you see waste and availability at a glance.
+It syncs with your ERP software, accounting software, and warehouse management system so the whole operation works from one stock truth, and it feeds business intelligence (BI) dashboards so you see waste and availability at a glance.

 How to choose a developer in Norwich